bourkee3/LCA_Problem/README.md

 The directed acyclic graph will have nodes pointing to one another like the binary tree in task 1 except they will be joining other nodes from different branches at an early or later stage.
 Not all nodes have edges or connections leading into them or out of them.

-Changes made to node class and tests needed.